NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Swaggering Initiative.md

 * * *

-You swagger readily into any fight-even an ambush.
-You gain a +2 circumstance bonus to your initiative roll and can [[Actions/Interact|Interact]] to draw a weapon.
+You swagger readily into any fight.
+You gain a +2 circumstance bonus to your initiative roll and can Interact to draw a weapon.
+If you are the first to act in combat, you gain [[Feat_Feature Effects/Effect_ Panache|Panache]].

-*Source: Pathfinder Advanced Player's Guide*
+*Source: Pathfinder Player Core 2*
-*OGL*
+*ORC*